orellazri/rust-raytracer/README.md

 `cargo run --release --bin X` where X is the binary you wish to run.

-The binaries output a ppm file to an "output" directory which you need to creaet.
+The binaries output a ppm file to an "output" directory which you need to create.

 ## Test